Student Library Cards

 - Reserve items for 2-3 hours or 2 days

-- Videos and magazines: 2 out a time
+- Videos and magazines: 5 out a time, 3 renewals

 - Reserves: 2 at a time, no renewals

-Patrons may request most library materials to be sent from one campus library to the other, in addition to returning checked out material to either campus.
+All library materials must be checked out from and returned to the San Francisco campus library.
 The requests, or holds, can be placed from the online catalog and will be held for pickup at the circulation desk for up to 1 week.

-Lost or damaged items will be charged a replacement fee equal to the the current cost of the item, a $20 processing fee, as well as accrued fines.
+Lost or damaged items will be charged a replacement fee equal to the the current cost of the item.

 Inter-library loan materials may accrue additional fees if significantly overdue, damaged, or lost.

 The libraries are offering limited scanning services to students.
 Please email us with the book or article title you need scanned, including page numbers.